-Now FAN Group meetings take place regularly at different venues throughout Cardiff and more will open soon in other parts of Wales and the UK.
+Now FAN Group meetings take place regularly at different venues throughout Cardiff and more are opening in other parts of Wales and the UK.
 There have already been many enquiries from the UK and abroad.
 This includes enquires from Italy, the Middle East, Pakistan, and the USA.

 People have already found that The FAN Groups have helped them greatly.
 They feel more optimistic and know lots more interesting people.
 Some people attend 3 or 4 meetings a week!
 Through different FAN Group meetings they have often found others who can be very helpful – and who can give them information about the neighbourhood and suggest links which could be useful.

-For more information on this fairly new but fast-growing grass-roots organisation have a look through this website, which is regularly updated with the latest news.
+For more information on this grass-roots organisation have a look through this website, which is regularly updated with the latest news.
 Teachers and students of English can download from the website 4 FREE ‘Learn English with Stories’ books.